mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/ADC/ADC_MultiChannelSingleConversion/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use a ADC peripheral to convert several channels, ADC conversions are performed successively in a scan sequence; This example is based on the STM32F0xx ADC LL API; peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to use an ADC peripheral to convert several channels.
+ADC conversions are performed successively in a scan sequence.
+This example is based on the STM32F0xx ADC LL API.
+The peripheral initialization is done using LL unitary service functions for optimization purposes (performance and size).

 Example configuration:
 ADC is configured in single conversion mode, from SW trigger.